JipMatt/setup_fargo_vertical_shear/README.md

 ## Disclaimer

 * This repository only contains a **single setup** and a replacement `global.h`; it is **not** a complete hydrodynamics code.
-* Use at your own risk: replacing `src/global.h` can affect other setups in the same FARGO3D tree.
-  Consider keeping a separate FARGO3D clone or backing up the original file.
+* Consider keeping a separate FARGO3D clone or backing up the original file.

 ---